Are you a new online student at Valpo? The answers to the common questions below will help you get started on the right foot.

 Step 5: Meet LinkedIn Learning

-LinkedIn Learning with Lynda.com® content offers training videos on software, creative skills, professional tools, and much more and is available 24×7 to all Valpo employees at no charge.
-Use this service to improve your skills, or incorporate it into your classroom to enhance your teaching.
+LinkedIn Learning with Lynda.com® content offers training videos on software, creative skills, professional tools, and much more and is available 24×7 to all Valpo students at no charge.

 Access LinkedIn Learning using a web browser at linkedin.com/learning.
 You'll need to know your ValpoNet email address and password.